Security Team

 Safe Harbor

-If you act in good faith, within the defined scope, and without causing intentional damage, Nux s.r.o. will not take legal action against you and will work with you to remediate the vulnerability.
+If you act in good faith, within the defined scope, and without causing intentional harm, Nux s.r.o. will not pursue legal action against you and will work with you to remediate the vulnerability.

 Coordinated Disclosure